 The objective of the study is to perform a transportation analysis to identify optimal transportation strategies that serve visitors originating from the villages north and south of Cape Hatteras NS destined for sites within the Bodie Island District of Cape Hatteras NS.
-The goals of the study will be in line with those of the TRIP program4 with a focus on resource protection and enhancement of the visitor experience and will be coordinated with existing, planned, and proposed initiatives by NPS and planning partners and stakeholders, as appropriate.
+The goals of the study will be in line with those of the TRIP program with a focus on resource protection and enhancement of the visitor experience and will be coordinated with existing, planned, and proposed initiatives by NPS and planning partners and stakeholders, as appropriate.

-1.4 Public Involvement
+1.4 Public involvement

-Public involvement for the study has consisted of an initial scoping meeting and the development of a public website on the National Park Service Planning, Environment, and Public Comment (PEPC) site, which provides access to planning and environmental documents for projects at various park units.
+Public involvement for the study as of the development of this report consisted of an initial scoping meeting and the development of a public website on the National Park Service Planning, Environment, and Public Comment (PEPC) site, which provides access to planning and environmental documents for projects at various park units.